libcsp/libcsp/doc/hooks.md

 Callback functions in CSP
 =================================

-These callbacks is configured runtine, by passing a function pointer to a setter function:
+These callbacks are configured in runtime, by passing a function pointer to a setter function:

 ```c